Estimating Individual Responses when Tomorrow Matters: Examples

 for some function $\widetilde{\phi}$.
 The presence of $\pi_{it}$ in (\ref{eq_a_clim}) and (\ref{eq_outcome_clim}) reflects that the farmer may {adapt} to the prospect of harmful weather in the future by investing today.\footnote{Farmers' adaptation has been studied in the literature using various approaches. \citet{burke2016adaptation} rely on a long-difference approach to account for farmers' responses to a changing climate. \citet{shrader2020improving} proposes a framework to account for adaptation in a model where, in contrast with our dynamic framework, the firm's current choice does not affect outcomes (i.e., profit) in later periods.
 See also \citet{dell2014we} and \citet{keane2020climate}.
 Other approaches in the literature rely on specific aspects of the production model, such as envelope condition arguments (\citealp{hsiang2016climate}, \citealp{lemoine2018estimating}, \citealp{gammans2020reckoning}).}

-The production function in (\ref{eq_outcome_clim}) motivates regressing output on current and past weather and on the weather beliefs.
+{In this application, one may be interested in studying investment, through the policy rule (\ref{eq_a_clim}), or in studying an outcome that depends on investment, such as output in (\ref{eq_outcome_clim}).} {In particular, Equation} (\ref{eq_outcome_clim}) motivates regressing output on current and past weather and on {past} weather beliefs.
 Exploiting changes over time in $x_{it}$ and $\pi_{it}$, within farmer, is robust to the presence of individual heterogeneity.
 As an application, one can estimate our belief-augmented average partial effects to assess the impact of a change in the weather process that affects both weather realizations and weather beliefs.
-In this case as well, structurally interpreting the total APE as reflecting the total effect of such a change relies on the assumption that $\rho_i$, the belief updating process, is invariant.
+In this case as well, structurally interpreting the total APE as reflecting the total effect of such a change relies on the assumption that the belief updating process $\rho_i$ is invariant.
 While this assumption may be tenable in the short or medium run, the total APE will not capture the full impact of long-run changes in the climate under which $\rho_i$ could be affected.